How to build the perfect Deep Learning Computer and save thousands of dollars

 I installed Ubuntu 16.04 and used this tutorial for the CUDA/CuDNN/Tensorflow install.
 I think there’s a prebuilt for Tensorflow now so you don’t have to compile it from scratch.

 Expanding to more GPUs

-I added a 2080 Ti and another 1080 Ti and it was really straight forward.
+I added a Titan RTX, a 2080 Ti, and another 1080 Ti and it was really straight forward.
 You will have to upgrade your Nvidia driver to nvidia-410 to run the 2080 Ti.

 Benchmarking your Deep Learning Computer

 Continue to the next post: Why your personal Deep Learning Computer can be faster than AWS to learn what drives Deep Learning Performance and how your computer will stack up against the cloud.

 Why is expandability important in a Deep Learning Computer?